Cycling Tours & Bike Trips in Spain

 Cycle Southern Spain - Murcia

-Francesco, traveled in May
+Geoff, traveled in September

 Murcia's 249km network of varied terrain welcomes hybrid bikes.
 The Via Verde del Noroeste railway path leads to historic Cehegin, followed by the scenic Ricote Valley.
 Daily rides cover 39-57km on quiet roads with moderate elevation gains.